u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 series: "SciOS"
 author: "Ashish Uppala"
 date: "June 2025"
-abstract: "How can we unbundle a paper to transform science from a Cathedral into a Bazaar, and transfer power back to scientists?"
+abstract: "How can we unbundle a paper to transform science from a Cathedral into a Bazaar, and give power back to scientists?"
 ---

 #### NOTE!
 This is just a draft, but is under review and might be published elsewhere if accepted.
 Sharing here to avoid the irony!